kakwa/uts-server/docs/install.rst

     $ cmake .
     $ make

-    # If civetweb is not present
+    # If civetweb is not present.
-    # this will get the proper tag of civetweb from upstream and compile it
+    # this will get the master branch of civetweb from upstream and compile it.
+    # Only for developpment/testing purposes
     $ cmake . -DBUNDLE_CIVETWEB=ON
     $ make

     # Compile with debug flags
+    # Only for developpment/testing purposes
     $ cmake . -DDEBUG=ON
     $ make